Find Affordable College Courses

 Philadelphia, PA

 University of Pennsylvania came in at #7 in this year’s edition of the Most Popular Physics Doctor’s Degree Schools in the Middle Atlantic Region ranking.
-UPenn is a fairly large private not-for-profit school located in the large city of Philadelphia.
+UPenn is a very large private not-for-profit school located in the large city of Philadelphia.

 About 25% of the students majoring in physics at the school are women while 75% are male.